AbrahamElizondoChapa/simonpy/README.md

 ## ***About Simonpy***:
     SIMONPY IS A PYTHON BASED OF CLASSIC GAME CALLED SIMON.
-    You can select the difficult level before start the game.
+    You can select the difficulty level before start the game.
     The game will generate a random sequence of colors, and after that, the player's goal is to repeat the sequence.
     If the player sequence was wrong, the player lose one life and three points.